espressif/esp-idf/docs/en/security/flash-encryption.rst

 Using Host Generated Key
 """"""""""""""""""""""""

-It is possible to pre-generate a flash encryption key on the host computer and burn it into the {IDF_TARGET_NAME}'s ``BLOCK1`` eFuse.
+It is possible to pre-generate a flash encryption key on the host computer and burn it into the eFuse.
 This allows you to pre-encrypt data on the host and flash already encrypted data without needing a plaintext flash update.
 This feature can be used in both :ref:`flash-enc-development-mode` and :ref:`flash-enc-release-mode`.
 Without a pre-generated key, data is flashed in plaintext and then {IDF_TARGET_NAME} encrypts the data in-place.

 .. note::